 Can I build a federation style home?
 Yes, provided the Ashbury Design Guidelines are met, for example by providing a mix of textures and a dressed façade.
 This style of house, however, generally is not permitted on a small number of lots designated as landmark lots on the plan of subdivision.

 Do I require Design Panel approval for my house?
 Yes.
 All house plans must be submitted for approval to the Ashbury Design Panel prior to a building permit being sought.

 Can I provide a deposit bond or bank guarantee to secure my deposit?
-No, payment must be made in full by cheque.
+No, payment must be made in full by direct transfer.

 What facilities will be in Ashbury?
 There are a broad range of facilities proposed, refer to the Masterplan.
 A total of 30 hectares of land has been set aside as open space and conservation areas throughout the Estate, including 16.5 hectares of land for tree retention, conservation and growth.